-15 4.1 Dominant oscillations in the local observations
+4.1 Dominant oscillations in the local observations

-The spectral analysis of the water vapor time series from the three different measurement locations Sodankylä (67° N), Bern (47° N) and Seoul (37° N) are shown in Fig. 1.
-The spectral analysis was calculated according to the method described in Sect 3.1 for the time period from 1 December 2011 to 31 March 2012.
+The spectral analysis of the water vapor time series from the three different measurement locations Sodankylä (67° N), Bern (47° N) and Seoul (37° N) are shown in Fig. 1 in absolute wave amplitudes and in Fig. 2 in relative wave amplitudes.
+The relative amplitudes were calculated by dividing the absolute amplitudes by the average water vapor volume mixing ratio (VMR) within the considered time period at each pressure level.
+The spectral analysis was calculated according to the method described in Sect.
+3.1 for the time period from 1 December 2011 to 31 March 2012.
 In Seoul (SWARA, lower panel), the wave activity in general is relatively low.
 There is one enhanced oscillation with a period of 15 days above 0.1 hPa (approximately 64 km altitude).
-The amplitude of this oscillation is 0.2 parts per million (ppm) in water vapor volume mixing ratio (VMR), which corresponds to approximately 5% in relative units.
+The amplitude of this oscillation is 0.2 parts per million (ppm) in water vapor VMR, which corresponds to approximately 5% in relative units.
 In the stratopause region between 1 and 0.3 hPa where little or no gradients in water vapor exist, no wave activity is observed because water vapor can only be used as a tracer in regions with vertical and/or horizontal gradients in the water vapor VMR.

-Looking at the spectral analysis obtained from MIAWARA (Bern, middle panel of Fig. 1) which is 10° further North, a strong increase in wave activity compared to Seoul can be observed at various periods.
+Looking at the spectral analysis obtained from MIAWARA (Bern, middle panel of Fig. 1), which is 10° further north, a strong increase in wave activity compared to Seoul can be observed at various periods.
 The dominant oscillation above Bern is found above 0.1 hPa and has a period of 15 to 16 days.
 This is equal to the dominant period at Seoul.
-However the amplitude of this dominant oscillation is twice as large (0.4 ppm) as above Seoul.
+However the amplitude of this dominant oscillation is twice as large (0.4 ppm or approximately 10%) as above Seoul.
 There are also relatively strong oscillations with periods between 10 and 11 days and between 18 and 20 days.
 Similar to Seoul, the wave activity in the stratopause region above Bern cannot be observed in water vapor because of the lack of water vapor gradients.